Pass-Through Entity Taxation

 Who is eligible to claim the credit for PTE taxes paid to another state?

-Residents and part-year residents who are members of a PTE may claim a credit for the member’s pro rata share of taxes paid to another state or to the District of Columbia, on income of any partnership or S corporation, so long as the taxes paid to the other state are substantially similar to the taxes imposed by Act 50.
+Residents and part-year residents who are members of a PTE may claim a credit for the member’s pro rata share of taxes paid to another state or to the District of Columbia, on income of any partnership or S corporation, so long as the taxes paid to the other state are substantially similar to the taxes imposed by as HRS §235-51.5.

 How can the credit for PTE taxes paid to another state be claimed on the Hawaiʻi individual income tax return?